-As explained above, the Cavapoo has many different personality traits that appeal to everyone, and it is this that has earned him a top spot as a family pet in the designer dog world.
+As explained above, the Cavapoo has many different personality traits that appeal to everyone.
+For this reason, they have earned a top spot as a family pet in the designer dog world.
 He is very kind and gentle with his family members, especially young children who he can snuggle up to.
-He is always so excited to see his master every time he comes back home and he loves nothing more than to sit on your lap in the evening and keep you company whilst you read a book or play family games.
+Cavapoos are always so excited to see their masters.
+They also love nothing more than to sit on your lap in the evening and keep you company while you read a book or play family games.

-He also loves to go for his daily walkies, and enjoys a good romp in the backyard.
+He also loves to go for daily walks, and enjoys a good romp in the backyard.
 He is quite a cheeky chappy who will test your rules and patience, but only in a fun way.
 All in all, there is something for everyone when it comes to the Cavapoo, and his awesome personality has won over even the sternest of people.

 Size & Appearance

 Cavapoos are one of the cutest dog breeds around.
 They can be either a small to medium sized dog, depending on the size of his Poodle parent.
-Typically, both the male and female Cavapoo will measure between 9 and 14 inches, from paw to shoulder.
+Typically, both males and females will measure between 9 and 14 inches, from paw to shoulder.
 They can also vary in weight, again depending on their Poodle parent, but typically they will weigh between 9 and 25 pounds.

 Coat & Colors

-The Cavapoos coat is often soft thanks to his Cavalier King Charles Spaniel parent, with either a slight wave or curl that he inherited from his Poodle parent.
-Whilst he is less prone to shedding, their coat needs regular grooming which will be outlined below.
+The Cavapoos coat is often soft thanks to his Cavalier King Charles Spaniel parent.
+They will have either a slight wave or curl that he inherited from his Poodle parent.
+While he is less prone to shedding, their coat needs regular grooming which will be outlined below.